scalar-labs/scalar-kubernetes/docs/DeployScalarDL.md

 export DOCKERHUB_ACCESS_TOKEN=<token>
 ```

-You can confirmed the env are correctly set with `export` command
+Note: You can confirmed the env are correctly set with `export` command

 ## Deploy Scalar DL